Stock events for Hancock Whitney Corp. (HWC)

 HWC’s Geographic footprint

-Hancock Whitney Corporation has a regional presence across the Gulf South, operating bank offices and financial centers in Mississippi, Alabama, Florida, Louisiana, and Texas.
+Hancock Whitney Corporation operates bank offices and financial centers in Mississippi, Alabama, Florida, Louisiana, and Texas.
 It also has loan production offices in Nashville, Tennessee, and Atlanta, Georgia.
-As of September 30, 2024, total deposits were approximately $28.5 billion and total loans were $23.8 billion.
+As of December 31, 2024, the company held approximately $35.1 billion in total assets.
+Hancock Whitney is expanding its presence, with plans to open five new financial centers in the Dallas metro area by early 2026.

 HWC Corporate Image Assessment